-The word poached when used with the name of any sort of fish used to fill me with dreadful visions of my mother poaching cod in full fat milk (no herbs or spices!) to be used in a bland fish pie.
-I started experimenting with oils and vinegars and eventually hit on this one.
-It has subtle flavours, doesn’t overpower the kitchen with big odours and the fish is moist and perfectly cooked.
-This is a low fat and low salt recipe but flavoursome.
+The word poached when used with the name of any sort of fish used to fill me with dreadful visions of my mother packing cod in full fat milk (no herbs or spices) to be used in a bland fish pied.
+I started experimenting with oils and vinegars and eventually hit on this recipe.
+It has subtle flavours, doesn’t fill the kitchen with big smells and the fish is tender and perfectly cooked.
+This is a low fat, low salt recipe.

 Put two decent sized white fish fillets (I use the dense part not the tail end) in an ovenproof dish.
 There is no need to grease the dish.

 Combine the juice of half a lime, a tablespoon of olive oil, a smidgeon of greek honey and 3 or 4 drops of Tabasco.

 Cover with foil and place in the fridge for at least four hours occasionally “basting” the fish with the liquid.